orchestral/docs/_includes/welcome.md

 Orchestra Platform
 ==============

 Provide a solid base off of which to build your new web applications.
 It's not a CMS.
 Instead, it's a springboard to build off of with many of the tools you wish you had on projects but never took the time to build.
-Orchestra Platform is what Bonfire is for CodeIgniter.

 ## What Makes Orchestra Platform Different?